 The Board regularly reviews and approves the three-year strategic plan at the annual Board Strategy meeting and monitors its implementation.
-As part of the review process, the Directors consider the long-term consequences of the strategic plan.
 The Board continued to focus on sustainable business growth while ensuring the Bank's operational and financial resilience and prudent management of capital and liquidity in line with the Bank's conservative risk appetite.
-In taking key decisions, the Board has consistently focused on the long term consequences of such decisions for the success of the Bank.
+In taking key decisions, the Board has consistently focused on the long-term consequences of such decisions for the success of the Bank.
+In 2024, the Board approved the digitalisation, optimisation and transformation vision for 2025 - 2027 as Bank's commitment to leverage technology for revenue enhancement, efficient operations and providing modern Banking services to clients in the long term.